 Exceptions raised by failing downcasts allow Denial-of-Service attacks.
 Typical scenarios include the addition of objects of some unexpected subclasses in generic containers.

 Unchecked casts to classes with the needed components allow reading and modifying arbitrary memory areas.
-See for more details.
+See 6.11 Pointer Casting and Pointer Type Changes [HFC] for more details.

 6.44.4 Applicable language characteristics